Frequently Asked Questions

 When you request an oral history at the Columbia Center for Oral History Archives at the Rare Book & Manuscript Library, you will be provided with the transcript.

-The CCOH Archives is working to provide greater access to the audio/video in our collections, in addition to the transcripts.
+The CCOH Archives is working to provide greater access to the audio/video in our collections online, in addition to the transcripts.
 We encourage researchers to listen to the audio/video when available, because meaning can be lost when the orality of an interview is translated into text.
 For more on how to use oral history collections, see Guidelines for Researchers.

 We appreciate your patience as we undertake the hefty task of digitizing many of the 10,000 interviews from their original analog formats (reels, audio cassettes, etc.) and as we improve catalog information to indicate when digital audio/video is available.